-According to Ullmann ??1985), the association between corporate environmental disclosure and financial performance is compound and the subsistence of any correlation between these two variables is unexpected.
-The study to Barnett and Salomon (2006), this correlation is nonlinear.
-The majority of the empirical research reveals a significant relationship between corporate environmental disclosure and financial performance and no significant relationship with the cost of capital (Botosan and Plumlee, 2002;Graham et al., 2005).
+According to Ullmann (1985), the association between corporate environmental disclosure and financial performance is compound and the subsistence of any correlation between these two variables is unexpected.
+The study to Barnett and Salomon (2006). this correlation is nonlinear.
+The majority of the empirical research reveals a significant relationship between corporate environmental disclosure and financial performance and no significant relationship with the cost of capital (Botosan and Plumlee, 2002; Graham et al., 2005).
 This affirmation attracts more the concentration of financial analysts as it provide them specific information which facilitate them to reduce the cost of collecting and treating the information and hence reduce the firm information asymmetry.
-In this context, the results of Cormier et al. ??2009) illustrate information disclosure about the environmental disclosure of Canadian companies decrease information asymmetry.
+In this context, the results of Cormier et al. (2009) illustrate information disclosure about the environmental disclosure of Canadian companies decrease information asymmetry.
 Welker et al. (2001) analysis the relationship between the cost of equity and social and environmental disclosure for a sample of Canadian firms.
 However, they corroborate a significant positive relationship between the quality of environmental disclosure and .the cost of equity.
 They involve their result to the problem of endogeneity between disclosure and firm characteristics which wasn't taken into consideration.

 Required and voluntary disclosure practices can be complements or substitutes.
-Some firms can round of general regulations by providing information about especial aspects off their business that are not earlier voluntarily announced by some firms.
+Some firms can round of general regulations by providing information about especial aspects off their business that are not necessary by the measure and standard.
+Accordingly, a general improvement in the mandatory disclosure level may replacement for disclosure practices that were ear earlier voluntarily announced by some firms.
 Consequently, we suppose voluntary disclosure practices to be slightly more important in countries where the general disclosure environment is poor.
 We also anticipate discovering advanced cross-sectional difference among firms in that environment.
 Some firms may have inducement to furnish disclosure levels superior to the normal, while others do not thus generate a larger deviation in disclosure levels than those observed in countries where the general disclosure environment is lofty.

 First research exploratory the relationship between environmental reporting and firm value focus on the correlation linking specific environmental concern or actions and stock price or stock price changes.
-In this context, ??arth and McNichols (1994) study that the market evaluates environmental liabilities in excess of that declared by firms reliable with them having an unrealized environmental liability, while ??lacconiere and Patten (1994) and Blacconiere and Northcutt (1997) present confirmation of the profit of enhanced environmental reporting.
+In this context, Barth and McNichols (1994) study that the market evaluates environmental liabilities in excess of that declared by firms reliable with them having an unrealized environmental liability, while Blacconiere and Patten (1994) and Blacconiere and Northcutt (1997) present confirmation of the profit of enhanced environmental reporting.